noeppi-noeppi/Bongo/custom-bingos.md

 bongo.no_tp      No teleportation.
 bongo.skyblock   (Only when SkyBlockBuilder is present) Teleports each team to a separate skyblock Island.
 ```

+### teleportRadius

+`teleportRadius` is the distance from spawn where the players will be teleported when a respective teleporter is chosen in the settings.
+Default is `10000`.

 ### maxTime